What It's Like Being a Female Cocaine Boss

 Describe a typical day.

-If I was at my mother’s house, I would wake up and wait to hear the sound of his HK rifle, which he called Juvelina.
+If I was at my mother’s house, I would wake up and wait to hear the sound of his HK rifle, which he called Jovelina.
 It was a sign that he was awake, and I would go up to his place and take food for him.
 When it got dark, I would go to work with him at the boca de fumo [drug-selling point] or get to work cleaning guns.
-We had a beautiful house together, too, but everything was destroyed – photos, jewellery, clothes – in the police operation.
+We had a beautiful house together, too, but everything was destroyed—photos, jewelry, clothes—in the police operation.

 Was there a lot of competition from other women?